scottransom/presto/INSTALL.md

 3. After the Python modules are built and installed, and you run `python tests/test_presto_python.py`, if you get a memory error, please contact Scott!
 I think that these issues are fixed, but if they are not, we will need to change the build process a tiny bit with a special variable define.

 4. If you are having trouble with PRESTO creating polycos, you can use `prepfold` with the `-debug` option when folding using `-timing`.
 That will show you the `TEMPO` call and keep all of the (usually) temporary output files.

+5. If the python build or install is failing, it can be useful to save and inspect the build directory via `pip install --config-settings=builddir=build .`.

 ## For MacOS Users
 -------------------